junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 Dean pulls a cheerless smile, "Don't use the word 'execute', will you, buddy?
 Now I feel like an executioner."

-Sam clears his throat behind them.
+Sam clears his throat behind them to remind the timing.

 Dean turns to the garage.
 "I'll get Baby ready in five."